Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 - One entry per person.
 (Honor system)
 - You are competing for glory.
 The winner will be the undisputed Worldcup Prediction Champion for the next 4 years, until the next Cricket World cup.

 **Entry Deadline: 30 May 2019**, before the first ball is bowled.
 (10:30 am British Summer Time).
-Entries received after that will not be scored.
+This is effectively late night on the 29th, if you live in North America.
+The form will not accept entries after that time.

 ## ICC World Cup Format [Wikipedia](https://en.wikipedia.org/wiki/2019_Cricket_World_Cup)